Assistance programs in Wilmington and New Castle County.

 New Castle Delaware free legal aid

 If you are facing civic legal issues, such as a foreclosure, utility disconnection, eviction, or other issue, then contact the Wilmington based Delaware Volunteer Legal Services, Inc. The goal of this not for profit law firm is to provide free, high quality pro bono legal services to all low income, indigent, and working poor individuals with meritorious civil legal problems.
-(302) 478-8680
+Senior citizens, no matter their income, cal also meet with an attorney for free.
+Call (302) 478-8680

 Westside Family Healthcare has located all around New Castle County Delaware.
 The facility provides quality health and dental care for the entire family.
 Call (302) 655-5822, or click here for additional free health care programs.
 They have locations in Newark, Wilmington, and other locations.